 How do I choose the right herbal study course for me?

 - First of all, review the credentials of the course author(s).
-If you want to practice herbology, do they have sufficient clinical experience and/or licensed to practice in any professional fields?
-Or if you want to manufacture products, do the author(s) have that experience and background in those areas and so on?
+For instance, If you want to practice herbology, do they have sufficient clinical experience and/or are licensed to practice in any professional fields?
+Or if you want to manufacture products, do the formulator(s) have the experience and background in those areas?

 - How old is the school?
 How long has it been operation?
 How many students does the school have?